02-12-2019, 19º 26.032N 29º 40.678W

 Soon less to sail than sailed

 Each morning there are one or more dead flying fishes on the deck.
 They never hit the boat in daylight so I think they can see something when above water and control where to go.
-Tomorrow we will pass the way point named Half way on our plotter.
+Tomorrow we will pass the waypoint named Halfway on our plotter.
 I Think Carina has prepared something to celebrate it.
-Now we have less wind than yesterday which is good, but the swell coming from north cause severe roll when a train of swell pass by every 30 second or so.
-When thinking on it, there are always something that is not perfect when sailing, too light wind, too hard wind, wind from wrong direction, waves or swell from wrong direction, sun is behind the sails, it too hot, its too cold, wrong boat for this kind of sailing, the list can be made long, very long.
+Now we have less wind than yesterday which is good, but the swell coming from the north causes severe roll when a train of swell passes by every 30 seconds or so.
+When thinking about it, there is always something that is not perfect when sailing, too light wind, too hard wind, wind from the wrong direction, waves or swell from the wrong direction, the sun is behind the sails, it is too hot, its too cold, wrong boat for this kind of sailing, the list can be made long, very long.
 Even if the sailing isn’t perfect, we still love sailing.
 That says something about sailing or sailors, doesn’t it?

 04-12-2019, 18º 27.649N 36º 30.398W

 6000 meters of depth where we are now, must be some of the deepest parts of the Atlantic.
 If possible to jump in the water tomorrow, I must do it, just feel how it is with 6 km of water below my naked feet…

 Just now we sail into GMT-3 so today we shall turn back our clocks one hour.
 It has been another rolly night with down wind sailing and we now only have 28 nm left to the halfway mark and we will pass it 4 hours or so.
 While writing, the horizon in the east has become considerably lighter and soon I will see the sunrise behind the clouds.
 At these latitudes there always are clouds at the horizon, but not above where you are.

 Half way over the Atlantic Ocean